 Centered on our Savior, Jesus, students learn about the Bible and grow in their relationship with God and one another.
 Students actively explore the Bible through scripture, observation and discussion, application, and prayer.
 Every Wednesday is Chapel Day beginning at 8:30 AM in which students actively lead and participate in worship.
 In addition, the Academy empowers students to grow as disciples through various service projects and events serving God in Jerusalem, Judea, Samaria, and to the ends of the Earth (Acts 1:8).

-Students learn reading, writing, spelling, vocabulary and other literacy skills through the reading of complex texts, collaborative conversations, and authentic writing experiences.
+Students learn to read, develop writing skills, spelling, vocabulary and other literacy skills through the reading of complex texts, collaborative conversations, and authentic writing experiences.
 Combining research-based instructional strategies with digital tools, students read informational text, multiple texts on a topic to compare and contrast information, reread texts to interpret meaning, and focus on writing information/explanatory pieces along with narrative texts based upon sources and evidence.

 Students engage in questioning, problem-solving, collaboration, and hands-on activities through STEM (science, technology, engineering, mathematics) focused lessons in a student-centered learning environment.
 The Next Generation Science Standards (NGSS) are integrated through each unit, providing a solid foundation in life, earth/space, and physical science.